| Key Points | Details to Remember |

 - Can my dog eat a small date from time to time?

-- Even in small quantities, the risk of blood sugar spikes and digestive issues remains.
+- Even in small quantities, the risk of blood sugar spikes and digestive disorders remains.
 Prefer a more digestible fruit.

 - Which fruits should I absolutely avoid?

-- Grapes, raisins, and dates are to be avoided: all three are very sugary and can cause kidney failure.
+- Grapes, raisins, and dates are to be avoided: all three are very sweet and can cause kidney failure.

 - My dog has ingested several dates, what should I do?

 - Contact your veterinarian quickly.
-The faster you act, the greater the chances of digestion without complications.
+The faster you act, the greater the chances of digestion without aftereffects.